OARS Multi-Day Adventures

 When choosing your trip, consider the location, length of trip, time of year, activity level and age range of your group.
 OARS offers trips everywhere from the alpine rivers of Idaho to the canyons of the desert Southwest; and activity levels ranging from leisurely Class II floats, to off-the-chart adrenaline-pumping rafting trips.
 The choice is yours.

 No. Most rivers are “pool and drop,” meaning there are exciting rapids interspersed with stretches of calm, relaxing floating, allowing you time to soak up the natural serenity.
 From a casual Class II float to maximum intensity Class IV & V whitewater, the ride itself is a lot of fun.
-However, we only spend a short amount of the long, lingering days in the rafts.
+However, we only spend a short amount of the long, lingering days in the boats.
 The stops along the way are selected to provide excellent opportunities for walking, hiking, birding, wildlife viewing and simply immersing yourself in the magic and the majesty of the region.

 OARS adventurers range in age from 4 to 84 and older.
 There are some physical requirements for joining our trips, weight restrictions may apply, and being healthy and reasonably fit certainly makes the experience more rewarding.
 People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.
 Persons with various disabilities are welcome on OARS trips, pending a discussion of any special requirements.
 If you’re in doubt about your fitness for rafting, we recommend checking with your doctor before you go.

 OARS invites children as young as four on some of our family rafting trips, although seven is the more common minimum age for Class III rivers.
 We want your kids to have the time of their lives, and we want you to be relaxed and able to appreciate their enthusiasm and delight.
 We shoulder the work and sweat all the details as you watch your child gain confidence and thrive in the natural world.
-OARS offers more than 20 itineraries designed especially for family adventure.
+OARS offers more than 20 itineraries designed especially for families.

 Watch our What to Wear & How to Pack video for more details.